morer/ionic-vue-test/README.md

+# ionic-vue-test
-# ionic-vue-test, a demo to demostrate how to setup ionic vue, for more information, please visit [ionic](http://ionicframework.com)
+A demo to demostrate how to setup ionic vue, for more information, please visit [ionic](http://ionicframework.com)

 ## Project setup
 ```